alexgirardet/338Days_Data/README.md

 Books  | Status of Completion
 ------------- | -------------
-Mathematics for Machine Learning  | :white_check_mark:
+Mathematics for Machine Learning  |
 Hands On Machine Learning with Scikit Learn, Keras and TensorFlow  | Speech and Language Processing |
 Designing Data-Intensive Applications |